Vision dream stories

 New Business Model Explorer

-It is March 5, 2030, my phone warned me this morning that my environmental impact was still in the red since my last surf trip in Indonesia (and yes, the plane is bitten!).
+It is March 5, 2030, my phone warned me this morning that my environmental impact was still in the red since my last surf trip in Indonesia (and yes, because of the plane!).
 Since this trip, and despite the credits saved before, I am careful to minimize my impact to balance my balance sheet.
 Today, the weather is nice, the waves are not very big, I will go to the ESCH, the collaborative surf school in Hendaye who announced that I needed an accompanist for a session with the local youth.
 I arrive by a shared electric bike, the boards are available on site.
 I go to the water with the young people, my role today is quite simple, they are locals who know how to surf well, I just ensure security.
 I take advantage of my round to pick up the few rubbish still present in the water.
-Following this session, my phone tells me that I have recovered 3 DD impact points, 2 thanks to social credit and 1 to environmental credit.
+Following this session, my phone tells me that I have regained 3 points of DD impact, two thanks to social credit and one to environmental credit.
 The latter is still too low, I am going to work on foot.

 Nabaiji Innovation Leader